-Prior to conducting a detailed survey of an area, initial 'spot-check' dives are commonly conducted within the identified survey area to identify locations of coral assemblages and composition of hard and soft corals.
+Prior to conducting a detailed survey of an area, initial 'spot-check' dives are commonly conducted within the identified survey area to identify locations of coral assemblages (including hard corals, octocorals and black corals) and their composition.
+In general, it is desirable that spot-check dives should cover the whole project area and its immediate vicinity.